GabeItchy/Schooliosis/English/Questions for Tattooist of Auschwitz.md

 6. What are the smiliarities and differences between Lale and Baretski?

 	Lale and Baretski are into women, they are quite young (in their early 20s)

+	Lale is well educated, has a good understanding of women and know how to treat them, he can speak many languages and